Clean Technology & Energy

 Why Mid & East Antrim?

-The Borough forms an important part of energy infrastructure for Northern Ireland, with several key businesses operating in the sector that place special emphasis on investment not only on innovation and R&D activity but also on collaborative approaches to industry challenges.
-Furthermore, there are a number of supports and incentives that can be offered for businesses establishing in the Borough including unique assistance.
+The Borough forms an important part of energy infrastructure for Northern Ireland, with several key businesses operating in the sector that invest in innovation and R&D activity and on collaborative approaches to industry challenges.
+Furthermore, there are a number of supports and incentives that can be offered for businesses establishing in the Borough including unique channels of assistance.

 For more information visit: https://www.midandeastantrim.gov.uk/business/amplify-mid-and-east-antrim/business-support